-- Establish a strategy to communicate to the public - Offer adapted communication support - Disseminate communication support - Involve the media, in particular by developing partnerships - Draft a simplified management plan to communicate with the public - As frequently as possible, provide the results of studies to the public - schools etc.) - Undertake questionnaires/surveys with the public
+- Establish a strategy to communicate to the public - Offer adapted communication support - Disseminate communication support - Involve the media, in particular by developing partnerships - Draft a simplified management plan to communicate with the public - schools etc.) - Undertake questionnaires/surveys with the public

 Chapter 3: GOOD GOVERNANCE Obj.
 10: PUBLIC INVOLVEMENT Sub-objective 28: FOSTERING PARTICIPATORY MANAGEMENT + Description: The sheer size of the park and the fact that it is inhabited gives rise to problems relating to the effective monitoring of this space.
 The public and professionals could undertake periodic observations and more regular follow-up on behalf of the park and in this way play a role in improving knowledge and monitoring.
-The public needs to be aware of its responsibility and understand the benefit of park management measures and prohibitions in order to implement them in an autonomous way. + Indicators: + Targets: Public participation rates in surveys Number of returns from guards Illustrations of actions (not exhaustive): - Create and train park guards: training fishermen, recreational sailors etc Provide feedback on activities in which the public participated - Raise awareness of new regulations and their application
+The public needs to be aware of its responsibility and understand the benefit of park management measures and prohibitions in order to implement them in an autonomous way. + Indicators: + Targets: Public participation rates in surveys Number of returns from guards Illustrations of actions (not exhaustive):

-- Involve the public in activities linked to knowledge of the environment, participative science
+- Create and train park guards: training fishermen, recreational sailors etc - Provide feedback on activities in which the public participated - Raise awareness of new regulations and their application - Involve the public in activities linked to knowledge of the environment, participative science